 - Across the nation, nearly 220,000 students in 16 states benefit from a tax credit scholarship.

 In addition to traditional tax-credit scholarships, some states are considering refundable tax credits, which combine elements of publicly-funded scholarships and tax credits.
 Under this program, a tax credit can be given directly to parents to assist with tuition costs, and parents will receive money directly from the state if these costs are greater than their tax liability.
-Through the end of 2014, only Alabama has enacted this form of school choice.
+Through the end of 2014, only Alabama has enacted this form of educational choice.
 The Institute for Justice is defending the program in court.

 The U.S. Supreme Court has limited opponents’ ability to challenge tax-credit scholarships as constitutional.
 In Arizona Christian School Tuition Organization v.
 Winn, the Court ruled that the plaintiffs did not have standing and dismissed a lawsuit attacking Arizona’s successful and popular private school scholarship tax-credit program.
 That 2011 decision protects these programs from many federal court challenges.
-School choice opponents, though, are now relying on provisions in state constitutions in their attempts to thwart parents’ rights to choose.
-With our wide-ranging litigation and legislative consulting efforts, IJ is dedicated to upholding school choice across the country.
+Educational choice opponents, though, are now relying on provisions in state constitutions in their attempts to thwart parents’ rights to choose.
+With our wide-ranging litigation and legislative consulting efforts, IJ is dedicated to upholding educational choice across the country.